- Who We Are

 - Contact Us

 In 2012, two teams of former grantees received Collaborative Grant Awards totaling $800,000 made possible by a generous gift from the Marc Rich Foundation.
-Each team will receive $400,000 over two years.
+Each team received $400,000 over two years.
 Medical Advisory Board chair Stephen D. Nimer, M.D. remarked, “What is particularly exciting about these new collaborative grants is that they not only prove the value of the initial investment, they bring scientists and institutions together to significantly accelerate and broaden the impact of their work.”